Hilbert modules associated to parabolically induced representations of semisimple Lie groups: Images of Images of C*r(G)

+where the isomorphism in the last column is a consequence of the strong Morita equivalence between $\mathcal{K}(\E)$ and $C^*(L)$.
+Since $L=MA$ with $A$ abelian and $M$ compact, $C^*(L)$ decomposes into where the $V_\sigma$ are finite-dimensional, hence the isomorphism by stable equivalence. \end{proof}

-It seems that the result extends to the cuspidal case with a $*$-morphism The purpose of our further work will be to describe the image of this morphism, which will involve a significant use of the unitary operators that arise by normalising the intertwining integrals studied above (see \cite{These} for the cases of $\GR$ and $\GC$).
+It seems that the result extends to the cuspidal case with a $*$-morphism The purpose of our further work will be to describe the image of this morphism, using the unitary operators which arise by normalising $I_w$ (see \cite{These} for the cases of $\GR$ and $\GC$).
+Denoting $C^*_P(G)$ this image, the decomposition (\ref{dualG}) of $\widehat{G}_r$ is likely to translate at the level of $C^*_r(G)$ by

+The results presented here are part of the author's doctoral dissertation \cite{These}, written under patient and careful advisory of Pr.
+Pierre Julg in Orléans.